two-torial/two-torial/docs/extras/spiceguide.md

 ### What is SpiceTools?

 !!! tip ""
-	SpiceTools is a toolkit allowing users to play several Konami games on their PC, typically of the arcade variety with the focus being on BEMANI games.
+	SpiceTools is a toolkit allowing users to play several BEMANI games on their PC, typically of the arcade variety with the focus being on BEMANI games.
 The idea behind SpiceTools is to provide a simple to use toolkit that consists of just the executable and its configuration, allowing users to have minimal interaction with game files and thus minimizing user error.

 ### Why SpiceTools